MicrosoftDocs/sql-docs/docs/reporting-services/report-design/report-builder-functions-aggregate-function.md

 ---
-title: "Aggregate Function (Report Builder) | Microsoft Docs"
+title: "Aggregate function in a paginated report | Microsoft Docs"
-description: The Aggregate Function returns a custom aggregate of a specified expression as the expression is defined by the data provider. ms.date: 03/15/2017 ms.prod: reporting-services ms.prod_service: "reporting-services-native"
+description: The Aggregate Function returns a custom aggregate of a specified expression in a paginated report as the expression is defined by the data provider. ms.date: 03/15/2017 ms.prod: reporting-services ms.prod_service: "reporting-services-native"